How Fast Is 400 Kilometers

 Understanding Speed, Distance, and Time

-Before we delve into the specifics of 400 kilometers, let's establish a fundamental understanding of the relationship between speed, distance, and time.
+Before we walk through the specifics of 400 kilometers, let's establish a fundamental understanding of the relationship between speed, distance, and time.
 These three concepts are intrinsically linked through a simple formula:

 Speed = Distance / Time